leetzongying/MyLife-Web-based-Personalised-Diary/README.md

 # Digital-Diary-web-application 📖📖
 ### A internet and web programming project

-Our project is a web application which provides users to maintain a digital diary. <br />
+This project is a web application which provides users to maintain a digital diary. <br />
 Since users would like to ensure their privacy for what they write here, appropriate functions are used to protect their data. <br />
 The project outcome is to present a more functional and efficient way to maintain their diaries than the traditional paper diaries. <br />